openstack-infra/nodepool/doc/source/installation.rst

 Installation
 ============

-Nodepool consists of a long-running daemon which uses an SQL database and communicates with Jenkins using ZeroMQ.
+Nodepool consists of a set of long-running daemons which use an SQL database, a ZooKeeper cluster, and communicates with Jenkins using ZeroMQ.

 External Requirements
 ---------------------